data-solution-automation-engine/data-solution-framework/Design_Patterns/Design Pattern - Generic - Exception handling.md

-If an exception is detected in the staging layer, an exception will be logged in OMD_EVENT_LOG, but the process will be aborted.
+If an exception is detected in the staging layer, an exception will be logged in EVENT_LOG, but the process will be aborted.